-A router is a device that forwards packets from network type to another.
+A router is a device that intelligently forwards packets from network to another.
 The backbone of the Internet is made up of multiple networks of different types and therefore routers are used to forward the packets to their destination.

 Servers are specific purpose computers design to provide services to other devices on the network (or to handle requests from other networks).
 There are lots of different types of server and one computer can provide multiple server services.